ai2cm/fv3core/README.md

 ## Running with fv3gfs-wrapper

-To use the python dynamical core for model runs, use use fv3gfs-wrapper.
+To use the python dynamical core for model runs, use fv3gfs-wrapper to interface with the Fortran model.
 After initializing the submodules, go to `external/fv3gfs-wrapper` and run

 ```shell
 $ make build-docker